Very early in my Jiu Jitsu journey I ran a half marathon with no preparation.

 I wonder if you can teach smart?

 At the time I was regularly running 10km each week for fitness (read: fatness.
 I ran for fear of fatness.
-Or, more specifically, trying to out run it…It’s a big race.
-One that has no real winners and no participation ribbons and apparently only a vague and elusive finish line) so I figured it reasonable to bang out double and a bit of my usual run for a nice big event.
-It would be hard but possible.
+Or, more specifically, trying to out run it…it’s a big race; one that has no real winners and no participation ribbons and apparently only a vague and elusive finish line.
+So I figured it reasonable to bang out 2x and a bit of my usual run for a nice big event.
+It would be hard but it would be possible.
 Definitely doable even if somewhat uncomfortable.

 They say you can’t teach heart.

-After talking it up for months (yet inexplicably actioning no actual sports specific training) I still somehow ended up at a pub with friends the evening before.
+After talking it up for months (yet inexplicably actioning no actual sports specific training or planning) I still somehow ended up at a pub with friends the evening before the event.
 About as disciplined as I got back then, I was determined that I could and would leave at 9pm.
-I drank all responsible like, alternating between pots of beer and pots of water.
+I drank all ‘responsible’ like, alternating between pots of beer and pots of water.

-At midnight the pots were closer to pints and the overall effect was even less will power, especially unhelpful once the chorus of ‘don’t leave now, staayyyyy’, ‘fuck the race tomorrow, just stay and have another drink’ from my friends.
+At midnight the pots were closer to pints and the overall effect was even less will power, especially unhelpful once the chorus of “don’t leave now, staayyyyy”, “fuck the race tomorrow, just stay and have another drink” sang out from my friends.

 **Pro tip: never ever announce you’re leaving if you want to avoid this trap.
 Do my (not-even-slightly-patented) Tip Toe Text ™️